ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/dpredrag/CVE-2020-28502](https://github.com/dpredrag/CVE-2020-28502) :  ![starts](https://img.shields.io/github/stars/dpredrag/CVE-2020-28502.svg) ![forks](https://img.shields.io/github/forks/dpredrag/CVE-2020-28502.svg)

 ## CVE-2020-28488
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: none.
 Reason: This candidate was withdrawn by its CNA.
 Further investigation showed that it was not a security issue.
-Notes: none.
+Notes: none